-High-speed capture and compare signals are also functions provided via the TTL I/O. Position capture inputs are provided with up to 1 kHz trigger rate and a minimum pulse duration of less than 100 nanoseconds.
+High-speed capture and compare signals are also functions provided via the TTL I/O. Position capture inputs are provided with up to 1 KHz trigger rate and a minimum pulse duration of less than 100 nanoseconds.
 High-speed TTL position compare outputs are provided with programmable trigger rates of greater than 1 MHz and a maximum latency of less than 100 nanoseconds.
-Position compare programmable modes of operation include: Strobe (repeat), Static, Toggle, and One-shot.
-The strobe mode of operation is especially useful for triggering line-scan cameras for high-resolution inspection applications.
+Position compare programmable modes of operation include: Strobe (trigger and repeat - up to 1 MHz repeat rate), Static, Toggle, and One-shot.
+The Strobe mode of operation is especially useful for triggering line-scan cameras for high-resolution inspection applications.